-In the intensive management units, inmates placed for disciplinary issues may be held no longer than three weeks, with over a quarter of such inmates in Wandsworth prison held in isolation no longer than a few hours.
+In the intensive management units, people placed for disciplinary issues may be held no longer than three weeks, with over a quarter of such people in Wandsworth prison held in isolation no longer than a few hours.
 The Close Supervision Centers are similarly rarely used, with a typical utilization of approximately thirty cells at any given time.

 For more on the UK’s use of solitary confinement, refer to Solitary Watch reporter Elisa Mosler’s article on the issue.

 What do international bodies say about solitary confinement?

 The Committee Against Torture, official governing body of the UN Convention Against Torture that the United States ratified in 1994, has recommended that the practice of isolation be abolished.
 The UN Human Rights Committee has, in 1992, suggested that prolonged isolation may amount to a violation of international human rights law.
 Similarly the UN committee on the Rights of the Child has urged for an end to the use of solitary confinement against minors.